Carl Rose Tenement: History

-The edifice has been built in 1903-1904, according to the project owner, architect Carl Rose.
+The edifice has been built in 1903–1904, according to the project owner, architect Carl Rose.
 Its initial address was 29 Danzigerstaße.
-Carl Rose was born on December 11, 1864 in Barth, Germany.
+Carl Rose was born on December 11, 1864, in Barth, Germany.
 He has attended high school in Stralsund.
 In 1882, he began apprenticeship in Bromberg in the company of Albert Rose his uncle, a master mason in the city since 1866.
 For further education he traveled to Denmark, Sweden and Norway.
 Later, he worked as a construction manager in the construction of government buildings in Berlin.

 In September 1890, Rose returned to Bydgoszcz to take over the company his defunct uncle.
 He took part to the construction of the house in the courtyard of Emil Bernhardt tenement in Bydgoszcz.
 Professionally, he was active in Bromberg at least until 1920.

 As of 7 June 1898, he belonged to the masonic lodge "Janus" in Bydgoszcz.

 Interwar period

-After World War I, the tenement was the propriety of Roman Lisiecki from Żnin.
+After World War I, the tenement was the property of Roman Lisiecki from Żnin.
 In the building in July 1926, next to cafe "Kawiarni Wiejskiej" opened an "Orbis" agency, which sold train tickets home and abroad.
 Both the Cafe and the agency were run by two women displaced from the Eastern Borderlands at the end of WWI, Janina Zabłocka and her friend Kicińska.

 Also in 1926, Zygmunt Grabowski from Warsaw opened "Zygmunt", a barber salon and a shop selling perfumes and cosmetics.